Syed Ahmad Khan: Advocacy of Urdu

-The onset of the Hindi–Urdu controversy of 1867 saw the emergence of Sir Syed as a champion for cause of the Urdu language.
+The onset of the Hindi–Urdu controversy of 1867 saw the emergence of Sir Syed as a champion for the cause of the Urdu language.
 He became a leading Muslim voice opposing the adoption of Hindi as a second official language of the United Provinces (now Uttar Pradesh).
 Sir Syed perceived Urdu as the lingua franca of the United Provinces which was created as a confluence of Muslim and Hindu contributions in India.
 Having been developed during the Mughal period, Urdu was used as a secondary language to Persian, the official language of the Mughal court.
 Since the decline of the Mughal dynasty, Sir Syed promoted the use of Urdu through his own writings.
 Under Sir Syed, the Scientific Society translated Western works only into Urdu.
 The schools established by Sir Syed imparted education in the Urdu medium.
 The demand for Hindi, led largely by Hindus, was to Sir Syed an erosion of the centuries-old Muslim cultural domination of India.
 Testifying before the British-appointed education commission, Sir Syed controversially exclaimed that "Urdu was the language of gentry and Hindi that of the vulgar."
 His remarks provoked a hostile response from Hindu leaders, who unified across the nation to demand the recognition of Hindi.

 The success of the Hindi movement led Sir Syed to further advocate Urdu as the symbol of Muslim heritage and as the language of all Indian Muslims.
 His educational and political work grew increasingly centred around and exclusively for Muslim interests.
 He also sought to persuade the British to give Urdu extensive official use and patronage.
 His colleagues such as Mohsin-ul-Mulk and Maulvi Abdul Haq developed organisations such as the Urdu Defence Association and the Anjuman Taraqqi-i-Urdu, committed to the perpetuation of Urdu.
 All these colleagues led efforts that resulted in the adoption of Urdu as the official language of the Hyderabad State and as the medium of instruction in the Osmania University.
 To Muslims in northern and western India, Urdu had become an integral part of political and cultural identity.
 However, the division over the use of Hindi or Urdu further provoked communal conflict between Muslims and Hindus in India.